petdic/ec2-lab-2/README.md

 Navigate to EFS in AWS Console
-Locate EFS and select Amazon EC2 mount instructions Mount the file system using the NFS client - if you using Amazon Linux AMI else follow all instructions *Note* at end of command, the directory to be mounted must be /var/www/html not /efs
+Locate EFS and select Amazon EC2 mount instructions Mount the file system using the NFS client - if you using Amazon Linux AMI else follow all instructions *Note* at end of command, the directory to be mounted must be /var/www/html not /efs for Apache
 ```

 ## Create index.html, this should be shared on all EC2 Instances